sangria-graphql/sangria-graphql.github.io/learn.md

 case class Permission(name: String) extends FieldTag
 ```

-This allows us to define schema like this:
+This allows us to define a schema like this:

 ```scala
 val UserType = ObjectType("User", fields[SecureContext, User](